Fuerteventura: Island Council of Fuerteventura (Cabildo)

 The councils, formed as part of the Councils Act of 1912, administer the Canary Islands and have two principal functions.
 On one hand, they perform services for the Autonomous Community, and on the other, they are the local government centre for the island.
-In the 2003 elections, Mario Cabrera González was elected as president representing the Canarian Coalition, with 31.02% of the votes, followed by the Spanish Socialist Workers' Party with 27.53%, represented by the Vice President Domingo Fuentes Curbelo.
+In the 2003 elections, Mario Cabrera González of the Canarian Coalition was elected as president, with 31.02% of the votes, followed by Vice President Domingo Fuentes Curbelo, of the Spanish Socialist Workers' Party with 27.53%.